TALES FROM THE GOLDILOCKS ZONE

 Water Always Glints in the Sun by Amy Bernstein

 What Vera knows, for sure, is that B-Harbor-- the beating heart of the entire Baltimore Watershed (the Atlantic Central Coastline’s undisputed center of power) must be protected at any cost.
 If her team of enviro allows the titanium-Q infrastructure to fail, a flood of pathogens, chemicals, and algal toxins will invade B-Harbor.
-Vera won’t let this happen at any cost, now if her team will just stop protecting her and let her do her job!
+Vera won’t let this happen at any cost.
+Now, if her team will just stop protecting her and let her do her job!

 Alia of the Rock by Clementine Fraser

 Rescuing an angelic winged woman from a lonely rock in the ocean, Captain Thomas Asham finds Alia, an albatross shifter, stranded.
 He clothes her, promises undying loyalty and protection and hopes she will never leave.
-Alia secretly knows she is wanted.
+Alia secretly knows she is in danger.
 Whatever happens, she must not lose her heart to the Captain or his life will be in grave danger.

 One Way Ticket by R.L.
 Aseret